KhronosGroup/Vulkan-ValidationLayers/docs/syncval_design.md

   <tr>
    <td>Tiled (opaque) image subresource range
    </td>
-   <td>A VkImage handle to an opaque (optimal tiling) image with a VkSubresourceRange which cannot be mapped to a specific subset of the the <code>VkMemory </code>bound to the <code>VkImage</code>.
+   <td>A VkImage handle to an opaque (optimal tiling) image with a VkSubresourceRange which cannot be mapped to a specific subset of the <code>VkMemory </code>bound to the <code>VkImage</code>.
 The subresources are encoded to the opaque range reserved for the resource, specific to the image creation parameters which can only be compared relative to “compatible” aliases.
 Otherwise all subresources within the range are assumed to alias to *every* device memory address bound to the image.
    </td>
   </tr>
   <tr>